-Data must be written to the TX LBUS os that there are no overflow or underflow conditions.
+Data must be written to the TX LBUS so that there are no overflow or underflow conditions.

 The LBUS bandwidth must always be greater than the Ethernet bandwidth to guarantee that data can be sent without interruption.

-When writing data to the LBUS, the $tx\rdyout$ signal must always be observed.
+When writing data to the LBUS, the tx_rdyout signal must always be observed.
 This signal indicates whether the fill level of the TX buffer is within an acceptable range or not.
-If this signal is ever asserted, you must stop writing to the TX LBUS until the signal is de-asserted.
+If this signal is ever asserted, you must stop writing to the TX LBUS until the signal is deasserted.
 Because the TX LBUS has greater bandwidth than the TX Ethernet interface, it is not unusual to see this signal being frequently asserted and this is not a cause for concern.
-You must simply ensure that TX writes are stopped when $tx\rdyout$ is asserted.
+You must ensure that TX writes are stopped when tx_rdyout is asserted.

-The level at which tx\rdyout becomes asserted is set by a pre-determined threshold.
+The level at which tx_rdyout becomes asserted is set by a pre-determined threshold.

-IMPORTANT: In the event that $tx\rdyout$ is ignored, the signal $tx\ovfout$ may be asserted, indicating a buffer overflow.
+IMPORTANT: If tx_rdyout is ignored, the signal tx_ovfout might be asserted, indicating a buffer overflow.
 This should be prevented.
-Xilinx recommends that the core be reset if

-$tx_ovfout$ is asserted.
-Do not attempt to continue debugging once $tx_ovfout$ has been asserted until the cause of the overflow has been addressed.
+Xilinx recommends that the core be reset if tx_ovfout is asserted.
+Do not attempt to continue debugging after tx_ovfout has been asserted until the cause of the overflow has been addressed.

-When a packet data transaction has begun in the TX direction, it must continue until completion or there may be a buffer underflow as indicated by the signal stat\tx\underflow\err.
+When a packet data transaction has begun in the TX direction, it must continue until completion or there might be a buffer underflow as indicated by the signal stat_tx_underflow_err.
 This must not be allowed to occur.
 Data must be written on the TX LBUS without interruption.
 Ethernet packets must be present on the line from start to end with no gaps or idles.
-If stat\tx\underflow\err is asserted, debugging must stop until the condition which caused the underflow has been addressed.
+If stat_tx_underflow_err is asserted, debugging must stop until the condition which caused the underflow has been addressed.